Consequences – recap

-So, you now know that being arrested for accessing sexual images of children, comes with consequences.
+So, you now know that being arrested for illegal online behaviour involving children comes with consequences.

-However, some people report losses in their life a long time before they are caught by the authorities.
+But some people report negative impacts on their life a long time before they are caught by the authorities.

 - Are the empty and negative feelings you experience after going online causing you to become grumpy and short-tempered with the people in your life?